Skip to content

 Apartment fit

-Small enough for tight apartment network corners and simple enough for non-technical households.
+Compact enough for tight network corners and simple enough for a low-load, short-outage setup.

 Main caveat